emsesp/EMS-ESP32/README.md

 ## Introduction

-My original intention for this home project was to build a custom smart thermostat that interfaces with my Nefit Trendline HRC30 boiler and have it controlled via a mobile app using [Home Assistant](https://www.home-assistant.io/).
-I had a few cheap ESP32s and ESP8266s microcontrollers lying around from previous IoT projects and learning how to build a circuit to decode the EMS messages seemed like a nice challenge.
+The original intention for this home project was to build a custom smart thermostat that interfaces with my Nefit Trendline HRC30 boiler and have it controlled via a mobile app using MQTT.
+I had a few cheap ESP32s and ESP8266s microcontrollers lying around from previous IoT projects and learning how to build a circuit to decode the EMS bus messages seemed like a nice challenge.

-Firstly, some acknowledgments and kudos to the following people who have open-sourced their projects which have helped me tremendously:
+Acknowledgments and kudos to the following people who have open-sourced their projects:

- **susisstrolch** - Probably the first working version of the EMS bridge circuit I found designed for the ESP8266.
-I borrowed Juergen's [schematic](https://github.com/susisstrolch/EMS-ESP12) and parts of his code logic for reading telegrams.
+ **susisstrolch** - One of the first working versions of the EMS bridge circuit I found designed for specifically for the ESP8266.
+I borrowed Juergen's [schematic](https://github.com/susisstrolch/EMS-ESP12) and parts of his code ideas for reading telegrams.

- **bbqkees** - Kees built a working [circuit](https://shop.hotgoodies.nl/ems/) and some sample Arduino code to read from the EMS and push messages to Domoticz.
-His SMD board is also available for purchase.
+ **bbqkees** - Kees built a working [circuit](https://shop.hotgoodies.nl/ems/) and his SMD board is available for purchase on his website.

- **EMS Wiki** - A comprehensive [reference](https://emswiki.thefischer.net/doku.php?id=wiki:ems:telegramme) (in German) for the EMS bus which is a little outdated, not 100% accurate and unfortunately no longer maintained.
+ **EMS Wiki** - A comprehensive [reference](https://emswiki.thefischer.net/doku.php?id=wiki:ems:telegramme) (in German) for the EMS bus which is a little outdated, not always 100% accurate and sadly no longer maintained.

 ## Supported Boilers Types

 Most Bosch branded boilers that support the Logamatic EMS (and EMS+) bus protocols work with this design.
 This includes Nefit, Buderus, Worcester and Junkers (all copyrighted).
-Please make sure you read the **Disclaimer** carefully before sending ambiguous messages to your EMS bus as you could cause serious damage to your boiler or thermostat.
+Please make sure you read the **Disclaimer** carefully before sending ambiguous messages to your EMS bus as you could cause serious damage to your equiptment.

 ## Supported ESP8266 devices

-I've tested the code and circuit with a few ESP8266 development boards such as the Wemos D1 Mini, Wemos D1 Mini Pro, Nodemcu0.9 and Nodemcu2 dev boards.
+The code and circuit has been tested with a few ESP8266 development boards such as the Wemos D1 Mini, Wemos D1 Mini Pro, Nodemcu0.9 and Nodemcu2 dev boards.
 It will also work on bare ESP8266 chips such as the ESP-12E but do make sure you disabled the LED support and wire the UART correctly as the code doesn't use the normal Rx and Tx pins.
-Why is explained later.

 ## Getting Started

-1. Either build the circuit described below or purchase a ready built board from bbqkees via [website](https://shop.hotgoodies.nl/ems/).
+1. Either build the circuit described below or purchase a ready built board
 2. Get an ESP8266 dev board and connect the 2 EMS output lines from the boiler to the circuit and the Rx and Tx out to ESP pins D7 and D8 respectively.
-The EMS connection can either be the 12-15V AC direct from the thermostat bus line or from the 3.5" Service Jack at the front.
+To prevent interference with the serial ports and debug messages we use pins RX1 and TX1 (GPIO13/D7 and GPIO15/D8 respectively).
+The EMS connection can either be the 12-15V AC direct from the thermostat bus line or from the 3.5" Service Jack at the front of the boiler.
 3. Optionally connect an external LED or decide to use the onboard ESP8266 LED.
-This will flash when there is an error on the EMS bus line or stay solid when it's connected.
+This will flash when there is an error on the EMS bus line or stay solid when it's connected to the EMS bus.
-4. Modify `my_custom.h`
+4. Modify `my_custom.h` if needed
 5. Build and upload the firmware to the ESP8266 device.
-I used PlatformIO with Visual Studio Code but using Atom or a command-line is just as easy if you don't plan to make code changes.
-Do make sure you set the MQTT and WiFi credentials correctly in the build flags and if you're not using MQTT leave the MQTT_HOST blank.
-The firmware supports OTA too with the default hostname as 'boiler'.
+I used PlatformIO with Visual Studio Code but using Atom or a command-line is just as easy if you don't plan to make many code changes.
-6. Power the ESP either via USB or direct into the 5v vin pin from an external power 5V volts supply with min 400mA.
+6. Power the ESP either via USB or direct into the 5v vin pin from an external 5V power source (with min 300mA is required).
-7. Attach the 3v3 out on the ESP8266 to the DC power line on the EMS circuit as indicated in the schematics.
+7. Attach the 3v3 out on the ESP8266 to the DC power line on the EMS circuit as indicated in the schematics to power the circuit.
 8. The WiFi connects via DHCP by default.
 Find the IP by from your router and then telnet (port 23) to it.
 If a connection can't be made it will go into Access Point mode.
 Tip: to enable Telnet on Windows run `dism /online /Enable-Feature /FeatureName:TelnetClient` or install something like [putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 If everything is working you should see the messages appear in the window as shown in the next section.
 However if you're unable to locate the IP of the ESP then something went wrong.
 Re-compile with the -DDEBUG_SUPPORT and connect via USB to a PC and check the Serial log for errors.

 ## Monitoring The Output